johnrand/alx-system_engineering-devops/0x00-shell_basics/README.md

-# script that lists contents of current directory
+script that changes the working directory to the user's home directory